 2.27 The fee for an application is set out in item 23(b) of the Corporations (Fees) Regulations.
-At March 2000, it was \$200.
-The Panel will not consider a matter until the fee has been paid, or until it has received an undertaking to pay it forthwith.
-Cheques should be made payable to the Commonwealth of Australia and given to the Panel executive.
+The application should be accompanied by a fee or contain an undertaking to pay a fee forthwith.
+Cheques should be made payable to the Takeovers Panel or Commonwealth of Australia and given to the Panel executive.